Protocols and materials

 The position on female genital mutilation of the Royal Dutch Organization of Midwives (KNOV) was established in 2007 and last revised in 2012.
-The position statement gives midwives guidelines for a professional attitude and careful action with regards to the care for women who have been circumcised in their youth.
+The position statement gives midwives guidelines for a professional attitude and careful action with regards to the care for women who have been circumcised.
 It describes which requirements there are for adequate care and what the role of the midwife can and should be in the fight against FGM.

 The position includes:

 - Specific obstetric care for circumcised women, including with regards to:

 – obstetric complications of FGM

 – communication aspects